-50.5, with the miscellaneous judge, to have the defendant arraigned and a plea entered as promptly as clerk's offices in such a manner that each active judge shall receive as nearly as possible the same number of cases, except as provided in paragraph (h) Where a party or his counsel requests prior to selection that he or she be present at the selection, the clerk shall make reasonable efforts to comply with the request.
+All cases shall be randomly assigned by the clerk or his designee in public view in one of the clerk's offices in such a manner that each active judge shall receive as nearly as possible the same number of cases, except as provided in paragraph (h) Where a party or his counsel requests prior to selection that he or she be present at the selection, the clerk shall make reasonable efforts to comply with the request.
 In Brooklyn civil cases a magistrate judge shall be drawn at the same time and in the same manner as a judge.
-All Long Island civil cases shall be assigned to the Long Island magistrate judge.
-The parties to any Long Island case assigned to a Brooklyn judge may stipulate that the case be assigned to the Long Island magistrate judge, for pretrial purposes.
+All Long Island civil cases shall be assigned to the Long Island magistrate judge, for pretrial purposes.